dscho/pagefind-xkcd-demo/content/comics/2008-3-17-unscientific.md

 title: "Unscientific"
 num: 397
 alt: >-
   Last week, we busted the myth that electroweak gauge symmetry is broken by the Higgs mechanism.
 We'll also examine the existence of God and whether true love exists.
 img: https://imgs.xkcd.com/comics/unscientific.png
 ---
+[Cueball and Megan are sitting on a coach, watching Mythbusters.]

 TV: Can a ninja catch an arrow?
 On this episode, we'll find out!

-Guy: Mmm, science.
+Cueball: Mmm, science.

-Girl: Hey, Mythbusters is entertaining, but it's not science.
+Megan: Hey, Mythbusters is entertaining, but it's not science.

-ZF: BRAAAIIIINNS ...
+Zombie Feynman: *BRAAAAAIIINNS*...

-Guy: Zombie Feynman!
+Cueball: Zombie Feynman!

-ZF: You got a problem with Mythbusters?
+Zombie Feynman: You got a problem with Mythbusters?

-Girl: They fail at basic rigor!
+Megan: They fail at basic rigor!

-ZF: "Ideas are tested by experiment."
-That is the _core_ of science.
+Zombie Feynman: "Ideas are tested by experiment."
+That is the <u>core</u> of science.
 Everything else is bookkeeping.

-ZF: By teaching people to hold their beliefs up to experiment, Mythbusters is doing more to drag humanity out of the unscientific darkness than a thousand lessons in rigor.
+Zombie Feynman: By teaching people to hold their beliefs up to experiment, *Mythbusters* is doing more to drag humanity out of the unscientific darkness than a thousand lessons in rigor.
 Show them some love.

-ZF: Anyway, back to zombie stuff.
-I hunger for BRAAAAAIIINNS!
+Zombie Feynman: Anyway, back to zombie stuff.
+I hunger for *BRAAAAAIIINNS!*

-Guy: Try the physics lab next door.
+Cueball: Uh, try the physics lab next door.

-ZF: I said _brains_.
+Zombie Feynman: I said <u>brains</u>.
 All they've got are string theorists.